 The 3GPP Trust Domain provides three interfaces to SCS for MTC:

-i) IP based interface at SGi reference point, ii) RESTful API interface at T8 reference point, iii) Diameter based interface at Tsp reference point.
+i) IP based interface at SGi reference point;

+ii) RESTful API interface at T8 reference point;

+iii) Diameter based interface at Tsp reference point.

 The Service Capability Server (SCS) is a 3GPP term that refers to an entity which connects to the 3GPP Trust Domain to communicate with UEs used for Machine Type Communication (MTC).

 The SCS offers services to MTC Applications that are hosted on the UE or in an Application Server (AS).
 The SCS connects to the underlying 3GPP network as follows: